department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/uat-findings.md

 - 3 participants wondered why the NCM would need to see gender identity, but did not have a negative view on this.
 - 1 participant thought more information should be included for how to update their gender identity with their health care team and to define the “healthcare team.”

-_**Next step:** Determine if any additional information is needed in Gender identity FAQ - return to discuss about Resources & Support article.
+_**Next step:** Determine if any additional information is needed in Gender identity FAQ - return to discussion about Resources & Support article.
 [Link to GH issue]_

 ### Finding #10
 **Gender identity: A Gender identity selection was already made for 2 participants who had not yet visited the page.**